The Swiss voice in the world since 1935

 The cooperative business model not only permeates the Swiss economy, but also forms the roots of its politics.

 Almost all Swiss people buy their groceries at a cooperative.
-Many have their bank account at a cooperative bank.
+Many have an account at a cooperative bank.
 The largest animal-feed producer, the largest car-sharing company, and even parts of the public media in Switzerland are all organised as cooperatives.

 More

-But what precisely distinguishes cooperatives from other companies?
-In cooperatives, the vote of each member counts equally.
+But what distinguishes cooperatives from other companies?
+In cooperatives, all members have an equal say.
 As in a political democracy, the principle of “one person, one vote” applies.
-By contrast, in limited companies, one person holding 51% of the shares has the majority voice.
+By contrast, in limited companies, one person holding 51% of the shares would have a majority vote.

 More